dansherstnev/daniil_sherstnev.github.io/index.md

+## About me
 I am a PhD candidate in Economics at the [University of Southern California](https://dornsife.usc.edu/econ/doctoral/).

-I specialize in Applied Microeconomics and Causal Inference.I have experience using advanced ML methods on large datasets, analysing thousands of A/B experiments, household and individual data, graph networks, vital statistics.
+I specialize in Applied Microeconomics and Causal Inference.
+I have experience using advanced ML methods on large datasets, analysing thousands of A/B experiments, household and individual data, graph networks, vital statistics.

 My CV is available [here](assets/pdfs/CV_new.pdf).